-- iii.
+- iv.
 "Galley-style" townhouses where building complexes are sited perpendicular to streets with residential unit entries oriented internally are strongly discouraged.
-This layout is discouraged because it does not orient as many residential units towards the street, typically provides less landscaped open space and insufficient separation between buildings. - iv.
-For properties that include buildings of heritage value (Heritage Designated or listed on the City's Heritage Register) that may be integrated into townhouse or rowhouse developments, alternative siting of new buildings or additions may be considered to facilitate heritage conservation.
+This layout is discouraged because it does not orient as many residential units towards the street, typically provides less landscaped open space and insufficient separation between buildings. - v.
+For properties that include buildings of heritage value (Heritage Designated or listed on the City's Heritage Register) that may be integrated into townhouse or rowhouse developments, alternative siting of new buildings or additions may be considered to facilitate heritage conservation. - vi.
+For properties in the Queen Anne Heights/Foul Bay Road/Gonzales Hill area (Area 2), site planning and buildings should strive to have minimal disturbance on the tree canopy.
+While developments are encouraged to be oriented to streets, alternative siting of townhouses or rowhouses may be considered to facilitate retention of the tree canopy, open space or landscape features.

 b.
-Building Separation for Townhouses sited in more than one row
+Building Separation